Updated: Sep 15

 In order for the pressure boundary to function properly, it must be a continuous and uniform surface throughout, and be aligned exactly with the thermal boundary (insulation) in the building.

 The pressure pan is a duct leakage diagnostic tool which is used along with the Blower Door and digital pressure gauge to identify exterior air leakage in duct systems.
-This technique involves placing a gasketed pressure pan over each register or grille with the furnace air handler fan off and the Blower Door depressurizing the house to a standard reference pressure (-50Pa).
+This technique involves placing a gasketed pressure pan over each supply register or return grille with the furnace air handler fan off and the Blower Door depressurizing the house to a standard reference pressure (-50Pa).

 A measurement of the pressure between a duct run and the room where the duct register or grille is located provides a quick and reliable indication of whether significant exterior duct leaks exist in that section of the duct system.
 This helps identify and prioritize which ducts need to most sealing work done.